redhat-performance/regulus/README.md

 1. > First, clone the repo
     <p>git clone https://github.com/HughNhan/regulus.git</p>
-2. > Adapt the ./lab.config to match your lab
+2. > Adapt the ./lab.config.template to match your lab>
-    <p> cd ./regulus && vi lab.config </p>
+    <p> cd ./regulus; cp lab.config.template lab.config; vi lab.config </p>

-3. > set REGULUS ROOT variables by sourcing the bootstrap file
+3. > set Regulus $REG_ROOT and a few other variables by sourcing the bootstrap file
     <p>source ./bootstrap.sh</p>
-4. > set up a simple job.
+4. > set up a simple job with one simple test.
-    <p> vi job.config </p> Add a simple test case to ./jobs.config such as the "./1_GROUP/NO-PAO/4IP/INTER-NODE/TCP/2-POD" test.
+    <p> cp job.config.tempate job.config; vi job.config </p> Add a simple test case to ./jobs.config such as the "./1_GROUP/NO-PAO/4IP/INTER-NODE/TCP/2-POD" test.
 You may want to shorten the test duration to 10 seconds and reduce number of sample to 1 to speed up the pilot test.
 5. > Initialize the testbed
     <p> make init-lab </p>
 6. > Initialize the job